 Anyway, once you click through the dizzying, circular web of sites and blogs that all cite each other, most online sources eventually point back to Robert Kraske’s fanciful and fun–but deeply dubious–1978 children’s book “The Twelve Million Dollar Note” which shares several messages in bottles known to be hoaxes, but presents them as if they were real.
 For example, the title story of the book refers to a well-known and thoroughly debunked message in a bottle myth.
 The message in a bottle itself may have been real, but it was written by a prankster.
 The whole story is debunked by the Museum of Hoaxes, here.

 All I am saying is that Robert Kraske made a fun book, but not a historically accurate one.
-It is impossible to know his sources for these stories, because he doesn’t provide them in the book.
+It is impossible to know his sources for these stories, because he doesn’t provide them.
 But if the story of the “twelve million dollar note” exemplifies his standards for journalistic rigor, well, let’s appreciate the book for what it is: A collection of legends and fables, with the occasional true story thrown in.
 Kraske wrote his book for kids, and it has just one or two toes dipped in fact to begin with.
 Naturally, he does not give a source for his claims about Theophrastus, because there isn’t a source to point to.
-At least, there is not a reliable source that has been brought to my attention.

 Theophrastus in the Realm of Myth